rorybennett/SCG-Sensor-Windows/README.md

 ### Basic Operation: IMU Connection

 To connect to a WITMOTION IMU select menu 'IMU' -> 'Connect'.
+The IMU must first be paired with the computer through Bluetooth Settings.

 A second window will pop up where you can choose the COM port and baud rate.